mdn/content/files/en-us/web/css/text-wrap-style/index.md

 ### Balanced text

-This example has 2 paragraphs, the first is the default `auto` and the second is `balanced`.
+This example has two paragraphs, the first is the default `auto` and the second is `balance`.

 #### HTML